lgc13/LucasCosta_portfolio/react/React-Tutorial/Day1/README.md

 ## ES6

+Let's create a folder with a HTML and JS file, to play around with everything mentioned below.

+Read about it [here](https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c)

 Put simply, ECMAScript is a standard.
 While JavaScript is the most popular implementation of that standard.
 JavaScript implements ECMAScript and builds on top of it

-Read about it [here](https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c)

 [Features of ES6](http://exploringjs.com/es6/ch_overviews.html)